neonevm/neon-evm.docs/software_manuals/how_to_guides/deploy_contract.md

 <p align="center"> <img width="500" src="./images/depl-contr-4.png" /> </p>

 Once you are on the `deploy and run transactions` screen, check that your contract name appears and click on `Deploy`.
 The `Javascript VM` of the current environment will appear at the top of the page.
 It means that you will deploy and interact with the smart contract on a local test blockchain to be able to test without any fees.

 **Step 5.** Click the `Deploy` button.
-Your contract will appear on the bottom.
+Your contract will appear at the bottom.
 Click the arrow on the left to expand it so you can see the content of your contract.

 <p align="center"> <img width="500" src="./images/depl-contr-5.png" /> </p>